National Minority Donor Awareness Week

 Although organs are not matched according to race/ethnicity, and people of different races frequently match one another, all individuals waiting for an organ transplant will have a better chance of receiving one if there are large numbers of donors from their racial/ethnic background.
 This is because compatible blood types and tissue markers—critical qualities for donor/recipient matching—are more likely to be found among members of the same ethnicity.
 A greater diversity of donors may potentially increase access to transplantation for everyone.

 Anyone, regardless of age or medical history (with few exceptions), can sign up to be a donor.
-Currently, there are 120 million people in the US who are registered as organ donors.
+Currently, there are more than 138 million people over the age of 18 in the US who are registered as organ donors.
 For information about becoming one, visit your state’s donor registry: www.organdonor.gov/becomingdonor/stateregistries.html

 August 1 is World Lung Cancer Day.
 This day helps raise awareness about lung cancer and its global impact, creating an educational movement of understanding lung cancer risks as well as early treatment around the world.